-2007 has been an amazing year!
+2007 has been a fantastic year!
 A year in which the smallest detail became a visual feast and the awe-inspiring beauty of open spaces was shown to me with crystal clarity for the first time in my life.
 It is inspiring to see that the glint in the eye of a smiling friend is as beautiful as the best-known natural wonders of the world.

 January proved to be a quiet start to 2007, but steady improvements continued.

-March: I was determined to put the disappointing response of the physiotherapist behind me, therefore, on March 12th, I joined a local gym, where I met with someone who is actually keen to help me, and monitor my progress face-to-face!
+March: I was determined to put the disappointing response of the physiotherapist behind me, therefore, on March 12th, I joined a local gym, where I met with someone keen to help me and monitor my progress face-to-face!

 On March 28th, I completed my first-ever full gym workout.
 I was able to manage an hour and a half of exercise, and I now have a programme, which I can use on an ongoing basis.
-An hour and a half may not seem like much to some of you, but for me it is like being able to run several marathons at once.
+An hour-and-a-half may not seem like much, but for me, it is like running several marathons at once.

-April 9th I took my first few steps outdoors and I was able to climb two steps!
-To top it all, I was visiting someone for the first time so I was in unfamiliar territory as well.
-This was the first time that my strength, balance and confidence have been good enough to deal with steps, using my crutches, either indoors or outdoors, since the early 1990s!
+April 9th, I took my first few steps outdoors, and I was able to climb two steps!
+To top it all, I was visiting someone for the first time, so I was in unfamiliar territory as well.
+This was the first time that my strength, balance, and confidence had been good enough to deal with steps, using my crutches, either indoors or outdoors, since the early 1990s!

-Some of you might remember that I have handled stairs indoors, some time ago but it has taken until now to be confident enough to do the same thing outdoors.
-When I have to cope with stairs indoors, I do not use my crutches.
+Some of you might remember that I have handled stairs indoors, some time ago, but it has taken until now to be confident enough to do the same thing outdoors.
+When I must cope with stairs indoors, I do not use my crutches.
 Instead, I hold onto handrails, which means it is less likely that I will fall because I am holding onto something attached to the wall.
-Using my crutches is a very different process because I have no fixed point to hold onto.
-This means I am completely relying on my own strength and balance — something that, a relatively short time ago, I thought I would never get back.
+Using my crutches is a different process because I have no fixed point to hold onto.
+This means I am entirely relying on my own strength and balance — something that, very recently, I thought I would never get back.

 May: My eyesight has improved, yet again.
-In November 2006, I was thrilled to report that my eyesight had improved significantly since taking Curcumin regularly.
-At that time, I found I was able to read eight-point print, for the first time ever.
+In November 2006, I was thrilled to report that my sight had improved significantly since taking Curcumin regularly.
+At that time, I was able to read eight-point print, for the first time ever.

 I can now read six-point print!
-For those of you who are not familiar with print sizes, or simply prefer traditional measurements, six-point print gives an actual character size of one twelfth of (1/12) of an inch.
-You might think that My Serrapeptase Adventure should have taught me to expect the unexpected, but I am still surprised, excited and very grateful for every bit of progress
+For those of you who are not familiar with print sizes, or merely prefer traditional measurements, six-point print gives an actual character size of one-twelfth of (1/12) of an inch.
+You might think that My Serrapeptase Adventure should have taught me to expect the unexpected, but I am still surprised, excited, and grateful for every bit of progress

-July: One of my friends noticed that I was able to read things from a distance, that I never had before and that I was able to recognise faces in photographs, better than I ever had before.
-With this in mind, I had a formal eye examination on July 31st.
+July: One of my friends noticed that I was able to read things from a distance, that I never had before and that I was able to recognise faces in photographs, better than I ever had.
+I had a formal eye examination on July 31st.

-The optometrist was happy to confirm this improvement, but was not able to explain it.
+The optometrist was happy to confirm this improvement but was not able to explain it.
 This is because my poor eyesight had two distinct causes.
-One is the biomechanics of eyesight (which are tested in an optometrists examination) the other, in my case more significant problem, is caused by the same brain damage (which cannot be measured by an optometrist) that is responsible for cerebral palsy.
+One is the biomechanics of sight (which are tested in an optometrist’s examination) the other, in my case more significant problem, is caused by the same brain damage (which cannot be measured by an optometrist) that is responsible for cerebral palsy.

 For this reason, medics have always asserted that my functional vision would never improve because a significant part of my problem was caused by brain damage, which is thought to be fixed and, therefore, unchanging.

-Since then, I have been allowed to see the results of the previous examination, so that I can now make a direct comparison.
+Since then, I have been allowed to see the results of the earlier examination so that I can now make a direct comparison.
 As always, the results were given in medical terms, with which I do not have any expertise.
-Later, I was able to ask an optometrist, who was not involved in either examination, to look at both sets of figures and give me a simplified comparison.
+Later, I was able to ask an optometrist, who was not involved in either examination himself, to look at both sets of figures and give me a clear comparison.